LISA MULLINAX CDBC

 A Series for Behavior Consultants

-In this 3-part online series, you will learn how to:
+In this 3-part online series, you will learn about:

-• Safely work with all levels of stranger-directed aggression, regardless of bite level
+Safely working with all levels of aggression, regardless of bite level

 Each live session will be 2 hours in length, including Q&A with Lisa.